alyssaxuu/mapus/README.md

 - [Libraries used](#libraries-used)

 ## Features
-🙌 Real-time collaboration to help plan trips synchronously ✏️ Draw to highlight areas on the map
+🙌 Real-time collaboration to help plan trips synchronously<br>
+✏️ Draw to highlight areas on the map<br>
-📏 Create lines to designate paths and measure distance 📐 Create areas to mark different zones
+📏 Create lines to designate paths and measure distance<br>
+📐 Create areas to mark different zones<br>
-📍 Create markers to save places on the map
+📍 Create markers to save places on the map<br>
-☕️ Find places and things to do nearby
+☕️ Find places and things to do nearby<br>
-🔍 Search and navigate to specific places
+🔍 Search and navigate to specific places<br>
-👀 Observe other users by clicking on their avatar
+👀 Observe other users by clicking on their avatar<br>
-📝 View a list of all the annotations, and toggle their visibility 💾 Export the map data as GeoJSON
+📝 View a list of all the annotations, and toggle their visibility<br>
+💾 Export the map data as GeoJSON<br>
-...and much more - all for free!
+...and much more - all for free!<br>

 It's basically Google's [MyMaps](google.com/mymaps), except it has real-time collaboration.